conveyor-mq/conveyor-mq/README.md

 const worker = await createWorker({
   queue: 'my-queue',
   redisConfig: { host: 'localhost', port: 6379 },
-  // Pass a handler which receives tasks and returns the result of a task:
+  // Pass a handler which receives tasks, processes them, and then returns the result of a task:
   handler: ({ task }) => {
     return task.data.x + task.data.y;
   },